mpolacek/lists/1001-albums.md

 - [ ] 455.
 Dexy's Midnight Runners - Searching for the Young Soul Rebels
 - [X] 456.
 AC/DC - Back in Black
 - [ ] 457.
 The Cramps - The Songs the Lord Taught Us
-- [ ] 458.
-Fresh Fruit for Rotting Vegetables (The Dead Kennedys, 1980)
+- [X] 458.
+The Dead Kennedys - Fresh Fruit for Rotting Vegetables (1980)
 - [ ] 459.
 Peter Gabriel (Peter Gabriel, 1980)
 - [ ] 460.
 The Soft Boys - Underwater Moonlight
 - [ ] 461.
 The Cure - Seventeen Seconds